Capitol Aluminum

 LOGO

-Keep her dad's legacy
+An opportunity to keep her dad's legacy

 Overall, Gail wanted to maintain the existing design direction.
-We kept the structure largely the same while refining it for readability -> grounding the building, adjusting spacing, and updating the text with a sans serif made custom through refined stroke, leading, and spacing.
+I kept the structure largely the same while refining it for readability -> grounding the building, adjusting spacing, and updating the text with a sans serif made custom through refined stroke, leading, and spacing.

 OG Lockup